1. Home

 BitLocker Encryption

-BitLocker is a volume encryption feature of the Enterprise editions of Windows 7 and Windows 10.
+BitLocker is a volume encryption feature of Windows.
 Paired with the Microsoft BitLocker Administration and Monitoring (MBAM) software, this feature meets the requirement of the UVM Information Security policy for encryption of all laptops.

 Prerequisites